 Some newer smart smoke alarms test themselves – which is a great feature.
 But most don’t – they are relying on you to ensure they are in good working order.

 IMPORTANT: Don’t forget to check any visual alerts, especially if you have detectors that incorporate lighting for the hard of hearing.

 Your local smoke alarm experts

 You’re not alone!
-If your home is missing smoke detectors in recommended areas, or if you think your smoke detectors are not working or have old batteries, or you can’t reach them safely to test them, act now.
+If your home is missing smoke detectors in recommended areas, or if you think your smoke detectors are not working or have old batteries, or if you can’t reach them safely to test them, act now.

-Call the NON-EMERGENCY number for your fire department and ask if they will come to your home to help; some will change the batteries or replace faulty smoke detectors for you, at no charge.
+Call the NON-EMERGENCY number for your fire department and ask if they will come to your home to help; some will change the batteries or replace faulty smoke detectors for you at no charge.

 A smoke alarm is alerting – what to do next